 - Has been unsuccessful with pregnancy after 12 months of intercourse

-- The woman must be under the age of 40 at the date of referral.
-Her BMI must be less than 35 on the first specialist appointment date and 32 or under on the treatment start date
+- The woman must be under the age of 40 at the date of referral with a BMI less than 35 on the first specialist appointment date and 32 or under on the treatment start date

-- The man must be under the age of 55 years at the date of referral.
-His BMI must be less than 40 on both the first specialist appointment date and the treatment start date
+- The man must be under the age of 55 years at the date of referral with a BMI less than 40 on both the first specialist appointment date and the treatment start date

 - Cannot have two or more children (of any age, including adopted or from previous relationship if living at home at least half the time)